 · limit your payment arrears.

 · ensure the security of our customers, ourselves and the financial sector.
-To mitigate risks and to preventing fraud.
+To mitigate risks and to detect and preventing fraud.
 For this purpose, we conduct a customer due diligence before and during the customer relationship and we monitor your transactions.
 For this purpose we use data provided by you or that we consult form external sources.
 In doing so, we may use analyses, risk parameters, risk profiles or other indicators.
 For this we also use Achmea Bank’s event administration, the incident register and/or the External Reference Register (Externe Verwijzingsregister, EVR) in the context of the PIFI protocol.

-· be able to handle complaints and disputes.
+· be able to handle complaints and disputes

 · enter into and perform agreements with suppliers and other parties with whom we work.